lordmauve/pgzero/doc/installation.rst

 This will also install Pygame.
 Pre-compiled Pygame packages are available to pip for Windows & Linux (32-bit and 64-bit), and for Mac OS (64-bit only).
 If you have a different system, you'll need to find a way to install pygame first.
+Make sure you are using Python 3 not Python 2.

 On Raspberry Pi
 ~~~~~~~~~~~~~~~